TWUOnline/ldrs591/_pages/unit-6-learning-activities.md

 Qualitative research has three distinct purposes:  <em><strong>to describe, to explore, and to build theory</strong></em>.
 Quantitative research and qualitative research designs differ significantly in what data are collected, how data are collected, how data are analyzed and how findings are reported.

 As someone who was trained as a quantitative researcher, I would sometimes hear people in my discipline discredit the qualitative approach to research.
 However, as qualitative research has become more mainstream over the last 20 years, now I would say the most widely held opinion is that there is no best method.
 “It all depends on what you are studying and what you want to find out” (Bogdan &amp; Biklen, 2007, p.
 43).
 I can certainly appreciate understanding a problem or a phenomenon from both a quantitative and qualitative perspective.
-For example, in order to understand the complexity and “messiness” of real-life organizations, it is important for leaders to not just rely only on statistics, but to also examine what employees. consumers, and leaders have to say from a qualitative perspective.
+For example, in order to understand the complexity and “messiness” of real-life organizations, it is important for leaders to not just rely only on statistics, but to also examine what employees, consumers, and leaders have to say from a qualitative perspective.

 It is really important that you read through the textbook chapters on quantitative (chapters 6, 7, 8) and qualitative research (9, 10, 11) so that you can understand the distinct differences in the two approaches to research.

-<b>What Data are Collected:</b>

-<i>Quantitative research </i>seeks to collect numeric data from as large a sample as possible so to enhance claims of generalizability, using standardized data collection instruments (Leedy &amp; Ormrod, 2010, p.
-96).

-<i>Qualitative research </i>gathers textual or image-based data from typically small, informative samples using loosely structured or unstructured interviews or observations (Leedy &amp; Ormrod, 2010, p.
-96).

-<b>How Data is Analyzed:</b>

-<i>Quantitative data </i>is analysed through statistical analyses applied to numerical data, with stress on objectivity.
-Ostensibly, researcher bias and subjectivity is eliminated, or at the very least minimized (Leedy &amp; Ormrod, 2010, p.
-96).

-<i>Qualitative data </i>is analysed with the goal uncovering themes and categories, with acknowledgement of potential researcher bias and subjectivity (Leedy &amp; Ormrod, 2010, p.
-96).

-<strong>How Findings are Reported:</strong>

-<em>Quantitative research findings</em> are reported in a formal, scientific style with full display of numbers and statistics (Leedy &amp; Ormrod, 2010, p.
-96).

-<em>Qualitative research findings</em> are typically reported in a narrative form (Leedy &amp; Ormrod, 2010, p.
-96).
 <h3>Qualitative Research Design</h3>
 Qualitative research has been “mainstreamed” in recent years, although in certain disciplines its use is not as widespread.
 In order to understand the complexity and “messiness” of real-life organizations, leadership investigation is turning increasingly to qualitative research.

 Qualitative research designs typically are less structured than in quantitative designs, and are far more flexible.
 In contrast to quantitative research design’s resting solidly on theoretical frameworks, in qualitative research design the use of theoretical frameworks is not nearly so clear.
 While some qualitative researchers do employ theoretical frameworks, at least to some degree, others, such as Corbin and Strauss “prefer not to begin our research with a predefined theoretical framework or set of concepts” (Corbin &amp; Strauss, 2008, p.
 39).
 Consequently, qualitative research design has been characterized as an “evolving, flexible, general hunch as to how you might proceed” (Bogdan &amp; Biklen, 2007, p.
 45).
 Theoretical frameworks are employed in qualitative research design to suggest alternate explanations, to help the researcher determine appropriate methodology, and to provide the basis for building and extending theory.
 The primary consideration for the qualitative researcher is that they remain “open” to new ideas and concepts that might not fit the concepts of the adopted theoretical framework (Corbin &amp; Strauss, 2008, p.
 40).
 Part Four of your reading of the course text (Plano-Clark and Creswell, 2015) focuses on four qualitative methods: narrative, grounded theory, case study, and ethnographic research designs.
-<h3>Learning Activity 6.1 - Read and Evaluate</h3>
+<h3>Learning Activity 6.1 - Read, Evaluate and Reflect</h3>
 <ul>
  	<li>Read chapter 9, "Qualitative Research Designs," in Plano-Clark and Creswell (2015).</li>
  	<li>Select <strong>one</strong> of the servant leadership articles listed under the unit 6 resources.
 Read the abstract and methods and results section to answer the questions in this learning activity.</li>
  	<li>Next, using the criteria on pg.
-301 in Plano-Clark &amp; Creswell (2015), evaluate the research design in the servant leadership article you chose.The figure on page 302 provides a template for recording your rating and rationale for your evaluation.</li>
+301 in Plano-Clark &amp; Creswell (2015), evaluate the research design in the servant leadership article you chose.
+The figure on page 302 provides a template for recording your rating and rationale for your evaluation.</li>
  	<li>In your reflective learning journal, discuss the following questions:
 <ul>
  	<li>What research design was used to guide the study?
 Was it justified?</li>